Yes, Scalp MicroPigmentation is a permanent medical-grade tattoo similar to permanent makeup or a traditional tattoo.

 Alvaro Traquina, M.D. used the term “micropigmentation of the scalp” in an article published in the Dermatologic Surgery medical publication back in 2001 (see Micropigmentation as an Adjuvant in Cosmetic Surgery of the Scalp).
 His title, text, and pictures clearly define the use of the pigment as a concealer.

-At NHI, we started using the term “Scalp MicroPigmentation” and “SMP” around 2010 and started referring to it as “SMP” and purchased the Internet domain names since the terminology was not being used.
+We started using the term “Scalp MicroPigmentation” and “SMP” around 2010 and started referring to it as “SMP” and purchased the Internet domain names since the terminology was not being used.
 Since then the term “SMP” and “Scalp MicroPigmentation” caught on all over the world.
 We did apply for the SMP trademark and the (R) symbol with the U.S. Patent office but were denied trademarking a common merely descriptive term.
 SMP is merely describing the service offered almost literally (which did not rise to the level of trademark protection).

 Thus no one can claim TM or (R) symbols.